lukebrc/KeyInfrastructure/frontend/.ai/ui-plan.md

 ---

-## 10. Podsumowanie
+## 10. Summary

-Architektura UI dla KeyInfrastructure MVP zapewnia:
+The UI Architecture for KeyInfrastructure MVP provides:

-- **Separację funkcjonalności:** Oddzielne ścieżki dla użytkowników i administratorów z wspólnym logowaniem
+- **Functionality Separation:** Separate paths for users and administrators with common login
-- **Bezpieczeństwo:** Token JWT w httpOnly cookie, middleware chroniący ścieżki, walidacja po stronie klienta
+- **Security:** JWT token in httpOnly cookie, middleware protecting paths, client-side validation
-- **Użyteczność:** Prominentne powiadomienia o wygasających certyfikatach, intuicyjne formularze, czytelne komunikaty błędów
+- **Usability:** Prominent notifications about expiring certificates, intuitive forms, clear error messages
-- **Responsywność:** Mobile-first approach z Tailwind CSS, touch targets 44x44px
+- **Responsiveness:** Mobile-first approach with Tailwind CSS, touch targets 44x44px
-- **Integrację z API:** Pełne mapowanie wymagań PRD i planu API na elementy UI
+- **API Integration:** Full mapping of PRD requirements and API plan to UI elements
-- **Obsługę błędów:** Centralny system obsługi błędów z czytelnymi komunikatami i fallback UI
+- **Error Handling:** Central error handling system with readable messages and fallback UI

-Architektura jest gotowa do implementacji w Astro 5 z React 19, Tailwind CSS 4 i Shadcn/ui.
+The architecture is ready for implementation in Astro 5 with React 19, Tailwind CSS 4, and Shadcn/ui.